wennycooper/wsProject/README.md

 This is a webrtc + websocket video call example.

-# Features
 * wsServer.js: a websocket server runnung on nodejs
 * wsClient.html: a websocket client + webrtc client

 I've put a public wsServer on "ws://ec2-54-148-62-73.us-west-2.compute.amazonaws.com:1337"
 You can immediately try it using chrome browser with following url:

 http://ec2-54-148-62-73.us-west-2.compute.amazonaws.com/wsCLient.html

-It will not be guaranteed to be always on.
+It is not guaranteed to be always on.

+# Features

+* Video call establish between two PCs
+* Support only chrome browser
+* NAT & Firewal traversal based on STUN/TURN/ICE

 # How to Use
 ## Install git on ec2